Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-⇔ are an abomination to Yahweh, even the two of them.
+⇔ are an abomination to Yahweh, both the two of them.

-UST Yahweh detests people dishonestly using differing weights and measurements to benefit themselves.
+UST Yahweh detests people dishonestly using both weights that differ and measurements that differ to benefit themselves.

 ⇔ both are detestable to the LORD.